vistadataproject/nodeVISTA/setupDocker/README.md

 ### Thick Clients
 The main Windows thick client of VISTA is the Computerized Patient Record System (CPRS).
 To run on a Macintosh or Linux machine, CPRS must be run on a Windows virtual machine (VM) using Virtualbox.
 To create this Windows VM, install [Virtualbox](https://www.virtualbox.org), then download and install [Windows 10](https://www.microsoft.com/en-us/software-download/windows10ISO) within Virtualbox.
-Then install the OSEHRA [CPRS](https://www.osehra.org/content/install-vistarpms-clients) in the Windows VM.
+Then download and install the [CPRS](https://www.osehra.org/content/install-vistarpms-clients) client in the Windows VM.
 To configure the connection between CPRS and nodeVISTA:

 In Virtualbox: Set networking to 'Bridged